cloudmesh/cloudmesh-queue/README-windows.md

 run` searches the next available host based on the scheduler policy and submits the job on that host.
 It is assumed that this next host has all input data needed for the job and also the output locations.
-Available scheduler policies are:
+Configurable scheduler policies are as below:

 * sequential - Use first available host
 * random     - Use random available host